Evaluating AI Tools

 Evaluating AI Tools: A Decision Framework

 Choosing AI tools is hard.
 This framework gives you seven factors to evaluate: capability fit, pricing alignment, integration quality, reliability, data privacy, longevity, and learning curve.
-Use it to compare tools and make consistent decisions.
+Use it to compare options and make consistent decisions.

 The 7-Factor Framework